 Skip to main content

-The SDK includes 7 working examples in the x402r-sdk/examples/ directory.
-Each example is a standalone project that demonstrates a specific integration pattern.
+The SDK includes working examples in the x402r-sdk/ repository.
+Each is a standalone project that demonstrates a specific integration pattern.

 deploy-operator